 State Treasurer Chairs Two Boards

 In addition to its core functions, the Office of the State Treasurer (OST) has other important responsibilities to the people of Washington.
-The Treasurer chairs two state boards and serves on five more.
+The Treasurer chairs two state boards and serves on six more.
 They consider the economy, finance and investment, housing and education.

 - The State Treasurer is the Chairman of the State Finance Committee.
 That body also includes the Governor and Lieutenant Governor.
 It reviews for approval the issuance of all state bonds and other obligations to finance capital projects authorized in the legislature’s capital and transportation budgets.
 It meets only after the state budget – whether biennial or supplemental – is adopted each year.
 Typically, that is once a year; sometimes twice, if needed.
 (Agendas/Meetings).

 - The Treasurer chairs the state’s Public Deposit Protection Commission (PDPC), which is comprised of the State Finance Committee.
 The PDPC protects taxpayer funds deposited in banks even if an institution becomes insolvent.
 (Agendas/Meetings).

 Treasurer Serves on Six Other Boards

 The Treasurer also sits on six other state boards which conduct business related to the economy and state budget process; college and personal savings; housing access and affordability; and stewardship of investments for public employees.

 - The Washington State Economic and Revenue Forecast Council prepares quarterly forecasts for the state, upon which lawmakers rely in budget deliberations.
 The forecasts are prepared by non-partisan professional staff and approved by a bi-partisan group of elected officials on the council.
 (Meetings).

 - The Washington Economic Development Finance Authority provides client-reimbursed services for issuing tax exempt, lower interest bonds to help businesses develop manufacturing, processing and waste management facilities.
 These tend to be larger, longer timeline projects.